Elena Barulina: Career

 One of her professors, the Russian botanist and geographer Nikolai Vavilov, recommended her for graduate work and later invited her to accompany him to St. Petersburg where he would become Director of the Bureau of Applied Botany (now the Vavilov Institute of Plant Industry).
-Once there, she became assistant head of the institute's experimental seed station and (in 1926) Vavilov's wife.
+Once there, she became assistant head of the institute's experimental seed station.
+In 1926, she married Vavilov.

 Barulina became the center's expert on lentils, eventually classifying them into six groups.
 Based on the wild species found in association with early cultivars, she postulated that modern cultivated lentils (Lens culinaris) originated from a wild species Lens orientalis (now generally classified as L. culinaris subsp. orientalis.)

 In 1930, Barulina published a 319-page monograph of her research in Lentils of U.S.S.R. and of other countries as a supplement to the Bulletin of Applied Botany.
 Her 1930 work became the standard reference for researchers studying lentils.
 It was the first to map the international distribution of different species of lentils.

-Barulina later (1937) summarized her lentil research in Volume IV of Flore des Plantes cultivées.
+In 1937, Barulina later summarized her lentil research in Volume IV of Flore des Plantes cultivées.

 In addition to her scholarly work on lentils, Barulina led major plant-collecting expeditions to Crimea in 1923 and to Georgia in 1933.
 She also participated in other research at the institute.
 As one of the institute's leading geneticists, Barulina's research extended beyond work with lentils.
 The standard author abbreviation "Barulina" is used to indicate her as the author when citing botanical names.